Mimaaa/be-assessment-2/README.md

 Yes, I definitely did.
 When I start working on a project I forget time and go into tunnel vision mode where I keep coding and trying new things till my mind is exhausted.
 It's fun.
 # Resources

-I used some videos in [this playlist](https://www.youtube.com/watch?v=EnczCDsN0p0&list=PLLDNgndR69We8OLIvx2TwveoZvtPuMnCF) to learn how to use PostgreSQL in combination with Node.
+I used some videos in [this playlist](https://www.youtube.com/watch?v=EnczCDsN0p0&list=PLLDNgndR69We8OLIvx2TwveoZvtPuMnCF) to learn how to use PostgreSQL in combination with Node and I also referenced the code we used during the course.

 # Contributing
 If you would like to [contribute](https://github.com/Mimaaa/be-assessment-2/blob/master/CONTRIBUTING.md), you are welcome to do so.